1. EasyCwmp design

 Install:

-sudo make install sudo ln -sf /usr/include/json-c /usr/include/json
+sudo ln -sf /usr/include/json-c /usr/include/json

 libubox